Department of Sociology and Anthropology

 Supervised practicum founded on anthropological knowledge in a host institution.
 40-45 hours of internship work correspond with 1 credit hour.

-Introduction to major theoretical traditions of cultural anthropology with emphasis on the connection between fieldwork and development of theory.
+Introduction to major theoretical traditions of anthropology with emphasis on the connection between fieldwork and development of theory.

 Application of anthropological theory and practice to individually designed projects.
 This course fulfills the capstone requirement for undergraduate anthropology majors.